hygieia/hygieia/Setup.md

 * Build the containers

+#### Maven build:
 ```bash
 mvn docker:build
 ```

+#### docker build:
+docker-compose build

 * Bring up the container images

 ```bash
 docker-compose up -d
 ```

+If using Maven build, continue on.
+If you have used the docker build the user should already exist in the mongodb container.

 * Create user in mongo (if you log into the container then you dont have to install mongo locally)